-Making Choices
+Making New Choices

+It is always our responsibility to learn what we can do to change our choices.

+As we find Real Love and feel it, we are able to make new choices-loving, happy choices.

-When some people hear that the lack of Real Love leads to the use of Getting and Protecting Behaviors-as in the case of Diane and Frank-they ask questions like the following: "Are you suggesting that just because Diane and Frank were unloved as children, they didn't have any control over their own behavior after that?
-If we didn't get Real Love as children, are we all doomed?
-Can we use the lack of Real Love as an excuse for every mistake we make?
-Don't we still have the ability to make our own choices?"
+When some people hear that the lack of Real Love leads to the use of Getting and Protecting Behaviors-as in the case of Diane and Frank-they ask questions like the following:

+"Are you suggesting that just because Diane and Frank were unloved as children, they didn't have any control over their own behavior after that?"

+"If we didn't get Real Love as children, are we all doomed?"

+"Can we use the lack of Real Love as an excuse for every mistake we make?"

+"Don't we still have the ability to make our own choices?"

 Many other authors have wisely written about our ability to determine our own feelings and behavior.
 They speak of our personal power, self-control, self-determination, and ability to be proactive.

-And they're quite right to say that we human beings do have a unique ability to comprehend, be self -aware, and make self-determining decisions; and they correctly point out that we tend to falsely blame our partners for feelings and situations that were largely of our own choosing.
+And they're quite right to say that we human beings do have a unique ability to comprehend, be self-aware, and make self-determining decisions; and they correctly point out that we tend to falsely blame our partners for feelings and situations that were largely of our own choosing.

-Even with our wondrous capacity for comprehension and selfdetermination, however, it would be naïve to believe that our choices are not profoundly influenced by all the things that have happened to us.
-Let's suppose that a man is starving to death through no fault of his own perhaps there is a widespread famine.
+Even with our wondrous capacity for comprehension and self-determination, however, it would be naïve to believe that our choices are not profoundly influenced by all the things that have happened to us.

+Let's suppose that a man is starving to death through no fault of his own-perhaps there is a widespread famine.
 Obviously, he can't run as quickly or work as hard as he could when he was healthy and eating well.
 It would be untrue-and unkind-for us to suggest that such a man chooses to run slowly.
-It would be insensitive to tell him that if only he'd exercise more self -control or be more proactive, he would suddenly be able to run faster.
+It would be insensitive to tell him that if only he'd exercise more self-control or be more proactive, he would suddenly be able to run faster.
 He needs more from us than the encouragement to make a different choice.

 Similarly, people who are raised with insufficient Real Love don't choose to be empty and afraid, but they are.
 And in that condition, they will choose Getting and Protecting Behaviors, because they're emotionally and spiritually starving, and they cannot be as loving or happy as those who have received sufficient unconditional love all their lives.

 Fortunately, however, we can all learn to change our feelings and behaviors.
-Helping us to do that is my entire purpose for writing this book.

 During the process of that learning experience, we can to some extent exert simple self-control over our Getting and Protecting Behaviors even before we feel unconditionally loved.

-Because we have a conscience, the ability to see that we are causing harm, and the ability to make decisions, we can comprehend that lying and anger-I'm just picking two examples here of Getting and Protecting Behaviors-cause unhappiness for us and for those around us.
+Because we have a conscience-the ability to see that we are causing harm, and the ability to make decisions-we can comprehend that lying and anger (I'm just picking two examples here of Getting and Protecting Behaviors) cause unhappiness for us and for those around us.
 Even without feeling loved, we can see that these behaviors are unproductive, and we can then make a decision to stop using them.

 In fact, making conscious decisions to stop using Getting and Protecting Behaviors and to be more loving toward people, even when we don't feel sufficiently loved ourselves, can contribute significantly to the process of feeling loved and being loving.